An access protection marking (APM) is a single white line in front of a lowered kerb to allow vehicle access to driveways.

 If your application is not successful

-Sometimes Suffolk Highways may not be able to provide an access protection marking because of local planning or traffic considerations.
+Sometimes Suffolk Highways may not be able to provide a new or approve renewal of an existing access protection marking because of local planning or traffic considerations.
 This may be the case even if the application meets the criteria.

 If your application is unsuccessful, we will outline the reason(s) why the application has not been agreed in writing.

 We reserve the right to refuse to implement the marking where we do not think it is suitable or where it is suspected that it will cause tensions within communities.
 Similarly, we can remove the marking should it be shown to cause community tensions.